Mental health services for schools in Scotland

 Broader community services

-As part of GIRFEC, schools should have close links with broader community services, which they can help steer children and families to.
+As part of GIRFEC, schools should have close links with broader community services, which they can help steer pupils and families to.

 A knowledge of what is available in your local area is key.

 Child and Adolescent Mental Health Services, or CAMHS, are the NHS-run services that assess and treat children with mental health issues.
 CAMHS is available across the UK, and can work with schools to accept referrals.
 However, it’s important for schools to look at services outside CAMHS too, as they will only accept children with more severe or complex mental health issues.
-1 in 5 children in Scotland have their referral for treatment rejected.
+1 in 5 children or young people in Scotland have their referral for treatment turned down.

-Even when a child is deemed unsuitable for specialist CAMHS it is best practice for the CAMHS team to make suggestions about who else might be able to help.
+If a child or young person is deemed unsuitable for specialist CAMHS it is best practice for the CAMHS team to make suggestions about who else might be able to help.
 This may be a useful route for finding local support options.

 Other services and how to find them

-Outside of CAMHS, the support available for children’s mental health varies by local authority in Scotland.
+Outside of CAMHS, the support available for children and young people’s mental health varies by local authority in Scotland.
 It is therefore difficult to provide clear and prescriptive advice on what range of services schools might expect to find, but there are some avenues schools can explore.

-- Directories of services: Your local authority should have a directory of services supporting children’s mental health and wellbeing.
-If you can’t find one, Scotland’s Service Directory also features thousands of health and wellbeing services in Scotland, filterable by your local area.
+- Directories of services: Your local authority should have a directory of services supporting children and young people’s mental health and wellbeing.
+If you can’t find one, Scotland’s Service Directoryalso features thousands of health and wellbeing services in Scotland, filterable by your local area.
 ALISS is a similar website which uses your postcode to find your local support services.

 - Education Scotland’s resource library: Find suggested classroom resources, training courses for staff and different educational approaches to mental health in this resource hub.

-- This website: Includes a range of resources to help school staff, children and families get the help they need.
+- This website: Includes a range of resourcesto help school staff, pupils and families get the help they need.